 Gadea Pharmaceutical Group is a Spanish group of affiliated companies dedicated to the technical development and production of API and finished drug forms.
 Gadea's Crystal Pharma business unit is recognized as a leader in large scale commercial API production, specializing in steroids, high potency hormones and sterile steroids (by filtration).
 The privately-held company is based in Vallodiolid, Spain.

-The Goodwin team advising AMRI was led by partners Stuart Cable and Danielle Lauzon and associate Payson Lyman (corporate), with key advice from partners Jennifer Bralower (debt finance), Rich Matheny (export/import) and Janet Andolina (tax).
+The Goodwin team advising AMRI was led by partners Stuart Cable and Danielle Lauzon, with key advice from partners Jennifer Bralower (debt finance), Rich Matheny (export/import) and Janet Andolina (tax).
 Gomez-Acebo & Pombo Abogados, S.L.P. also advised AMRI.